lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 cdk deploy --all --requires-approval never
 ```

+The bash console will print out the website URL.
+You can also find it in the CloudFormation console, checking the stack **cm-accuracy-eval-RootStack**.

 You can navigate to the CloudFormation service in the AWS console to monitor the deployment process.
 The CDK package will launch one CloudFormation stack with three nested stacks to deploy sub-systems.

 Once the deployment completes, you can find the website URL from the CloudFormation stack output.
 Use the username/password set up earlier in the GroundTruth private team stage to log in to the website.